seinecle/blog/_posts/2026-05-29-flavors-agentic.md

 Another example is the website developed by my daughter: a [fullfledged e-commerce platform](https://www.daebias.com/).
 Developed with zero fancy technology or agentic scaffolding.
 Just prompts (and a lot of work).

-You probably also noticed that in chats with LLMs, these LLMS can choose to launch and manage their own agents.
+You probably also noticed that in chats with LLMs when we search for information, these LLMS can choose to launch searches on different websites: each search performed with its own  agent.
 This helps speed up their research and cover more ground in response to your request.

 So I'd say that in most cases, we don't need agents even for complex tasks because LLMs  work just fine without, and if agents are useful then LLM launch their own agents and manage them under the hood.

 # And the difficulty of agents bumping onto each other
 The topic is just unglamorous and the blog post is already too long so I'll be super brief: multiple agents writing simultaneously in your code base will step on each other's feet.
 If they make changes to the same file, there is a very good chance the resulting file will be a mess.

-The remedy is to have each agent working on a different git branch, then proceeding to the merge of the branches into the main branch when all agents are done.
-This is also a mess: what if the merge fails (and oh, it will).
+The remedy is to have each agent working on different [git branches](https://www.w3schools.com/GIT/git_branch.asp), then proceeding to the merge of the branches into the main branch when all agents are done.
+This is also a mess: what if the merge fails? (and oh, it will).
 I tried this approach and it is tedious, hair rising and makes you quit the multi agent game quickly.

-So to conclude, how did I do to develop hundreds of crawlers without having one agent crashing on the work of the others?
-I conducted plenty of preparatory work on one crawler, making sure it worked in perfect isolation of the others.
+So how did I do in Flavor 2 to create dozens of crawlers without having agents crashing on the work of the others?

+I first conducted plenty of preparatory work on just one crawler, making sure it worked in perfect isolation of the others.
 Not an easy task when you still want to follow the DRY (don't repeat yourself) principle in coding.
 Only at this condition that each crawler is perfectly isolated can you have dozens of agents work on source files simultaneously without creating a mess.

 If you scroll up and check the bash script I've shared, you'll see I was also advised on the matter by ChatGPT, which added some hard blocks in the prompt, so that each agent is explicitly forbidden from touching files not in the scope of its work.

 # Next steps
-Having these crawlers written, then executing them.
+Getting from dozens of crawlers written with Flavor 2 to hundreds of crawlers.
+Then executing them.
 Becoming sufficiently proficient at this "home made" multi agent set up that I can reproduce it when and if needed in other places.

+# And you?
+What multi agent setup works for you?
+Or do you stick with no agent at all?

 ---
 # About Me